UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/visualization/paraview/getting_started_with_paraview_gui/index.md

 ParaView is a powerful data visualization software that many researchers can find useful for getting a visual understanding of their data.
 This guide will be a brief introduction to ParaView including how to install it and use its GUI interface.
 For more information on how to use the ParaView terminal (PvPython), see [Getting Started With ParaView Terminal](../getting_started_with_paraview_terminal/index.md).

-## Installing ParaView
+## Setting up ParaView GUI

 You can setup ParaView on our HPC cluster or on your workstation.
-Follow the instructions below based on which system you want to install ParaView on.
+Follow the instructions below based on which system you want to run ParaView on.
 !!! example "Choose your system"
     === "HPC"
-        These instructions will get you setup with the Paraview GUI on our HPC systems.
-Feel free to copy and paste this code into an OOD Remote Desktop Terminal, and consult the lower explanations for details about each line.

-        ```bash
-        apptainer pull docker://ghcr.io/devinbayly/vtk:latest # (1)!
-        wget "https://www.paraview.org/paraview-downloads/download.php?submit=Download&version=v5.11&type=binary&os=Linux&downloadFile=ParaView-5.11.0-MPI-Linux-Python3.9-x86_64.tar.gz" -O paraview.tar.gz # (2)!
-        tar xf paraview.tar.gz # (3)!
-        apptainer exec vtk_latest.sif ./ParaView-5.11.0-MPI-Linux-Python3.9-x86_64/bin/paraview # (4)!
-        ```

-        1. This pulls an Apptainer container with packages prepared by our visualization consultant to run ParaView on the HPC.
+        We have created Apptainer containers containing ParaView which include all required dependencies.
+The easiest way to run ParaView on the HPC is with these containers.
 For more information on Apptainer containers, see [What are Containers](../../../../software/containers/what_are_containers/index.md).
-        2. This pulls the `paraview` binary from their downloads, and renames it to `paraview.tar.gz`.
-        3. This line extracts the contents of the gzipped tar file.
-        4. This line executes the `paraview` binary and launches the GUI.
+For this tutorial, we will use ParaView 5.11.

+        To run ParaView 5.11 on HPC:

+        1. Start an Interactive Desktop session from Open OnDemand (OOD).
+        2. Open a termimal in the Interactive Desktop session.
+        3. Run `apptainer run /contrib/singularity/ua-hpc/paraview/paraview-5.11.0.sif` from the terminal.

+        !!!
+Tip
+            You can see all the available Paraview containers with `ls /contrib/singularity/ua-hpc/paraview/`.

     === "Workstation"

         ParaView is available for Windows, Mac, and Linux and can be downloaded from [https://www.paraview.org/download/](https://www.paraview.org/download/).
 You can choose which version to download from a drop-down menu on the page.
 This tutorial uses version 5.11.0, but you can use other versions if those work for you better.
 Run the downloaded executable (on Linux you will have to extract the files from a tarball) and follow the instructions to install it.

-## Running ParaView GUI

-To run the ParaView GUI, find the ParaView executable and run it on your computer.
+        After installing, you can find the ParaView executable and run it.

+## ParaView GUI workflow

-Once open, close any popups and you will see the default layout.
+Once ParaView GUI opens, close any popups and you will see the default layout.

 <img src="images/paraview-gui.png" alt="ParaView GUI"/>